Let’s start with a few definitions:

 Mansplaining: When a man explains something to a woman in a patronizing way and it often begins with a man completely disregarding a woman’s opinions by interrupting her mid-sentence.

-As a women leader in business you have undoubtedly been faced with one if not all three of these circumstances.
+As a woman leader in business you have undoubtedly been faced with one if not all three of these circumstances.
 Your manterrupting moment may not have been as epic as Kanye’s treatment of Taylor Swift, but we often face times when men feel the need to overshadow our presence.

 Here is a brief video that explains further the science behind mansplaining.